jacobkap/crimebythenumbers/docs/geocoding.md

 We can now write a for loop to go through every row in our data and geocode that address.
 The function `geocode_address()` we made returns a data.frame with one column for the longitude and one for the latitude.
 To make it so we only work with the data.frame *marijuana* we can save the output of `geocode_address()` to a temporary file and add each of the columns it produces to a column in *marijuana*.

 We need to make columns for the coordinates in *marijuana* now to be filled in during the for loop.
-We can call them "lon" and "lat" for the longitude and latitude values we get from the coordinates.
-When making a new column which you will fill through a for loop, it is a good assign to start by assigning the column NA.
-That way any row that you don't fill in the loop (such as if there is no match for the address), will still be NA.
+We can call them *lon* and *lat* for the longitude and latitude values we get from the coordinates.
+When making a new column which you will fill through a for loop, it is a good idea to start by assigning the column NA.
+That way any row that you don't fill in during the loop (such as if there is no match for the address), will still be NA.
 NAs are easy to detect in your data for future subsetting or to ignore in a mathematical operation.

 ```r